natanielmendes/18-diving-into-redux/README.md

 There are experiments in this project involving:
 - Dispatching asynchronous actions
 - Manipulating redux states
-- Using states as flags to be resetted from target components
+- Using states as flags for all different asynchronous thunk states
+- Resetting tags from target components

 To execute this project, run the following `npm` commands in a terminal: